US: Biden estimates Milton damages at $50 billion – DW – 10/11/2024

 The US president already canceled a planned trip to Germany for talks with various Ukraine supporters and President Volodymyr Zelenskyy in order to stay behind to coordinate flood relief efforts.

 This follows sharp, and often unsubstantiated, criticism from Republican presidential candidate Donald Trump to the response from Biden and Vice President Kamala Harris, his election rival on November 5, following the more damaging Hurricane Helene in the southeast.
-Helene did most of its damage just to the north of Florida, in Georgia and North Carolina.
+Helene made landfall in Florida last month but went on to do damage in several other states, not least Georgia and the Carolinas.

 Harris also participated virtually in the meeting at the White House, after a campaign stop in Phoenix, Arizona, seeking to reassure victims in Florida and other eastern states hit by Helene.